Saturday, December 11, 2010

 Dadaji Dhuniwala.
 Another article by Mahendranath (Dadaji); a fascinating account of Indian sadhu life.

-the nine naths with Dattatreya in the background The Yoga Vishaya.
+The Yoga Vishaya.
 Attributed to Minanath (Matsyendranath), this short work deals succinctly with guru, disciple, path, chakras and the Hamsa 21,600 mantra.

 The Gorakh Shataka.
 An ancient text of the Natha tradition, written in the form of a dialogue between Gorakh (Gorakshanath) and Macchendra (Matsyendranath).